 ©iStock/ Vyacheslav Dumchev

-Paranoia causes TBI patients to become exceedingly defensive.
-They can believe they are under threat even though there may be little to no evidence of that.
+Paranoia causes TBI patients to become unusually defensive.
+They may believe they are under threat even though there may be little to no evidence to support the thoughts.

 Patients may also believe a specific person or group is out to sabotage them, or believe that the people they love are lying.
 Many convince themselves that people gossip about them behind their back.